smolanalytics

 What is an analytics MCP server?

 It is an analytics backend that speaks the Model Context Protocol, the open standard for connecting AI assistants to external tools and data.
-Instead of copying numbers into a chat, your assistant queries the server directly, so you ask about your traffic, funnels, and retention in plain English from Cursor or Claude and get answers computed from your real data. smolanalytics is one: a single Go binary exposing 47 tools and 13 prompts.
+Instead of copying numbers into a chat, your assistant queries the server directly, so you ask about your traffic, funnels, and retention in plain English from Cursor or Claude and get answers computed from your real data. smolanalytics is one: a single Go binary exposing 97 tools and 15 prompts.

 How is this different from just pasting my data into a chatbot?

 A chatbot pointed at a spreadsheet formats whatever it can guess. smolanalytics returns values computed from the same deterministic reports the dashboard renders, so the language model phrases the answer but never invents the figure.
-A CI agreement test fails the build if the answer an assistant gets over MCP ever differs from the dashboard's, which is a guarantee a bare chatbot cannot make.

 Whose AI runs the queries, and what does it cost?